 The variety and complexity are likely unmatched in any other program.
-There are 7 attendings, 6 Body and 1 neuro - IR.
-Currently, we have 3 fellows, 1 ARNP, and 2 PAs on the service.
+There are 6 VIR attendings, 3 fellows, 1 ARNP, and 1 PA on the service.
 We are a hybrid, private practice and academic group, which give the fellows some real world exposure and the best of both worlds.

-Our group is also becoming very active in research.
-We have published many articles in peer-reviewed journals and are beginning several prospective trials, such as U/S accelerated Thrombolysis (EKOS) for submassive PE (randomized).
+Our group is very active in research with two full time research nurses.
+We have published many articles in peer-reviewed journals and are involved in multiple single and multi-center prospective trials.

 Tampa General has provided our service with 6 brand new rooms.
 2 bi-plane and 4 single-plane.
-4 of the rooms have Cone-beam CT, which we use very often for TACE cases and other applications.
+4 of the rooms have Cone-beam CT, which we use very often for TACE, Y90, and other complex applications.
 Our average case volume is 30 cases/day.
 There is a separate Vascular Access team run by the hospital so we are not bogged down with lines.

 Overall, I believe our program is one of the best in the country and all of our fellows leave very confident and well-rounded for any sort of practice.
-We do not participate in the match and usually interview around Dec-Jan, but are flexible if you are in the area and want to come earlier.
+We do not participate in the match and usually interview around Jan-April.
 We need 3 LOR's, with at least 1 from an IR attending from your program, and your program director.
 Also, your CV and the universal application is fine.

 The applications include:

-You may send applications and supporting documents by email to Gigi Szalteleki at email@example.com or by mail to:
+You may send applications and supporting documents by email to our Fellowship Coordinator, Emily Potts, at email@example.com.

 Kamal Massis, MD